excited-bore/mergepy/README.md

 # mergepy
-A cli-based python designed to merge 2 files together interactively (using git merge)
+A cli-based python designed to merge 2 files together interactively (using python difflib)